 How are you setting appointments, anyway?

-Trust me; the lack of customizability and precision holds you back from setting more new B2B appointments than you think.
+The lack of customizability and precision holds you back from setting new B2B appointments more than you think.

 - Bypass objections with logical branch scripting that keeps you on message.